pivotal-cf/pcf-release-notes/p1-v1.5/runtime_rn_1_5.md

 By checking the "Enable cross-container traffic within each DEA" checkbox, it disables a restriction on the DEA that disallows containers on a particular DEA from communicating with each other.
 It is not recommended to check this checkbox for multi-tenant environments.

-This section also includes fields which allow setting of the HAProxy SSL certificate, HAProxy cipher string, and GoRouter cipher string.

-The HAProxy SSL certificate field is now an optional field.
+This section also includes fields which allow setting of the HAProxy SSL certificate and HAProxy cipher string, the latter of which is an optional field.
+The SSL certificate is not optional, even if you use an external load-balancer instead of HAProxy, since it could potentially be referenced by other Pivotal Cloud Foundry services that you may choose to install.

-Custom cipher strings for HAProxy and GoRouter are also optional fields.

 #### Other Runtime Features